Augustin Ehrensvärd (1887–1968): Career

+Ehrensvärd served as an amanuensis in the Ministry of Ecclesiastical Affairs from 12 November 1914.
+He was an amanuensis at the Office of the Chancellor of the Universities (Universitetskanslersexpeditionen) from 11 September 1916 to 31 December 1917.
+He became acting first administrative officer (kanslisekreterare), of the Ministry of Ecclesiastical Affairs on 1 January 1918, was appointed second administrative officer on 1 January 1920, and was promoted to first administrative officer on 10 June 1921.

-He passed mogenhetsexamen in 1904 and received a theology candidate degree in 1912 before graduated with an administrative degree (kansliexamen) in Uppsala in 1914.
-Ehrensvärd was assistant in the Ministry of Ecclesiastical Affairs in 1914 and in the Universitetskanslersexpeditionen from 1916 to 1917.
-He was secretary, expert and komm:r as well as official in the Committee of the Riksdag from 1917 to 1918.
-He was second administrative officer (kanslisekreterare) in 1920 and first administrative officer in 1921.
-He was a member of the Executive Committee of the National League of Sweden from 1927 to 1931 and he was acting deputy director (kansliråd) in 1929 and deputy director in the Royal Majesty's Chancery (Kunglig Majestäts kansli) in 1936.
+He was secretary, expert adviser and member of committees, as well as an official in parliamentary committees from 1917 to 1918.
+He was a member of the executive committee of the National League of Sweden from 1927 to 1931 and he was acting deputy director (kansliråd) in 1929 and deputy director in the Royal Majesty's Chancery (Kunglig Majestäts kansli) in 1936.
 He was deputy director from 1939 to 1952.

-He was also secretary and administrative director of the Finland Committee (Finlandskommittén) from 1939 to 1940 and was a member of the Working Committee of the Finland Committee from 1941 to 1945.
+Ehrensvärd was also secretary and administrative director of the Finland Committee (Finlandskommittén) from 1939 to 1940 and was a member of the Working Committee of the Finland Committee from 1941 to 1945.

 Personal life

-On 21 May 1929 in Turku, he married countess Margaretha Lavinia Magdalena Armfeldt (30 May 1899 – 13 December 1981), the daughter of the Finnish managing director, count August Magnus C:son Armfeldt and his wife Aina Constance Favorin.
+On 21 May 1929 in Turku, he married Countess Margaretha Lavinia Magdalena Armfeldt (30 May 1899 – 13 December 1981), the daughter of Count August Magnus C:son Armfeldt, a Finnish managing director, and his wife Aina Constance Favorin.
 Ehrensvärd lived his last years in Glemmingebro in the south of Sweden.

+Death

-Ehrensvärd died on 10 May 1968 and was buried 15 May 1968 at Tosterup Cemetery in Tosterup.
+Ehrensvärd died on 10 May 1968 at Tosterup Castle.
+He was buried 15 May 1968 at Tosterup Cemetery in Tosterup.